sage-code/maj/basic.md

 palu-sy = playful

 **So far:**
-* ma sera pala-sy = I'm playful
+* mi sera pala-sy = I'm playful
-* ta sera pala-sy = you are playful
+* ti sera pala-sy = you are playful
-* ha sera pala-sy = he, it or she is playful
+* hi sera pala-sy = he, it or she is playful

 ## Locations